team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 7. Copy over the code sent to your email (should be a string of numbers).
 8. GitHub should now prompt you to log in with your new account by entering email and password, do so!
 9. You may be prompted to "personalize" your experience, if you really want to do so, then do, otherwise look for a button labelled "skip personalization" (it may be a bit hidden).
+10. Join the organization
-10. Send your account name to one of the returning Software members (whoever is running the lesson if in person, otherwise ask on the team Discord).
+    - If you're at home, send your account name to one of the returning Software members (whoever is running the lesson if in person, otherwise ask on the team Discord).
 This is a necessary step because it will let you access the team's code.

-Congratulations!
-You now have a GitHub account and are able to access the team's code!
+    - Otherwise, leads and/or mentors should be able to let you into the organization.

+If you weren't able to make a GitHub account while at school, it's no problem.
+You can still clone and should sign in later.

 ## Clone the Sample Repo